Dry eye syndrome 6 months after cataract surgery

 Edited by: Cal Murphy

-Anyone who has received eye surgery is susceptible to experiencing dry eye.
+Anyone who has received eye surgery is susceptible to experiencing dry eye, and it seems to be particularly common 6 months after cataract surgery.
 Mr Bal Manoj is a specialist in the field of cataract surgery and is also an expert in assisting patients with aftercare.
 In this article, Mr Manoj explains why dry eye occurs, how common it is and the treatment available.
 He also shares his advice for avoiding dry eye.

 Eye assessment machine